dimagi/commcare-hq/docs/formplayer.rst

 Formplayer in HQ
 ================

-Theis documentation describes how `formplayer <https://github.com/dimagi/formplayer/>`_ fits into the larger CommCare system, especially how it relates to CommCare HQ development.
+This documentation describes how `formplayer <https://github.com/dimagi/formplayer/>`_ fits into the larger CommCare system, especially how it relates to CommCare HQ development.
 For details on building, runnning, and contributing to formplayer, see the formplayer repository.